gauthamchettiar/scrapy-mini-crawlers/jiomart/README.md

-# SCRAPY MINI CRAWLERS : scrapy_jiomart
+# SCRAPY MINI CRAWLERS : jiomart

 ## Disclaimer
 1. Cannot guarantee it's working, as website may change it's structure or URL at any point in time and I might not keep it up-to-date with those changes.